 10.5.
-Composition and functioning
+Composition and functioning of the board of Directors

 10.5.1.
 Composition

 The general shareholders meeting fixes the number of directors.
 According to the articles of association, the board of directors consists of at least three members.

 Today the board consists of eleven members (eight representatives of the reference shareholders and three independent directors).